WetHat/MarkdownToHtml/Documentation/MarkdownToHTML.md

 * **LaTeX Math typesetting** based on the [KaTeX](https://katex.org/) LaTeX Math typesetting library.
 Math typesetting is pre-installed and activated

+# Other Open Source Markdown to HTML Converters
+* [MkDocs](https://www.mkdocs.org/) - A fast and simple static site generator that is geared towards building project documentation.
+  Documentation source files are written in Markdown, and configured with a single YAML configuration file.

 # Exported Functions

 * [Convert-MarkdownToHTML](Convert-MarkdownToHTML.md)